kevinrodbe/library/content/03-content-negotiation.md

 ## Media Types The Rails Way

-A media type specifies the scheme of the response.
+A media type specifies the scheme of the response and helps clients identify the format of the payload, like HTML, XML or JSON for example.

-For default resources,
+For Rails resources, defined with the **resources** method

 ```ruby
 resources :zombies
 ```

-Rails gives us a way to switch between different formats by adding an extension to the URI itself.
+one way to switch between different formats is by adding an extension to the URI when making a request to the server.
 This is what the `(.:format)` portion of the output from `rake routes` means.

 ```
      Prefix Verb   URI Pattern                 Controller#Action